15 steps and tips to creating effective Facebook product catalogue ads

 Facebook as an advertising platform has grown over the past few years and the total revenue from ads totalled $26bn in 2016, which is an impressive 57% increase from $17bn achieved in 2015.
 Running effective social media marketing campaigns on platforms like Facebook has become important to marketers and businesses.

-The ACC structure of Facebook ads has matured in recent years to include a variety of campaign… Click To Tweet ACC, in this case, stands for awareness, consideration and conversion.
+The ACC structure of Facebook ads has matured in recent years to include a variety of campaign objectives that cater for both lead generation, eCommerce and retail businesses.
+Click To Tweet ACC, in this case, stands for awareness, consideration and conversion.
 Conversion (lead generation), product catalogue sales and store visit are the three campaign types that can be created at the conversion stage of the customer journey.
 Our focus will be on providing useful tips in setting up your first Facebook ads product feed.
 Let’s dive right into the useful steps and optimisation tips.

 Steps in creating Facebook ads product catalogue

 Creating the product feed is the first step in creating an effective Facebook product sales campaign.
 The Facebook product feed is a bit similar to the shopping feed on the Google merchant centre but there are certain differences.

 1) Visit the product catalogue section of your Facebook ad account or business manager and click on the product catalogue drop-down.